Location: Cornbury Estate, Oxfordshire

 End of the Road prides itself on being an intimate and friendly festival.

 It’s a festival that everyone can enjoy – this year they are trying to ensure that the festival is particularly family friendly.
-There is a dedicated children’s and family area and they will be offering more performances, workshops and activities in 2013 than ever before.
+There is a dedicated children’s and family area.

 After the company behind the event, Big Wheel Promotions went into liquidation in 2011, Harvest at Jimmy’s is no more… However, Jimmy’s Farm is likely to hold other outdoor food/music events at its great location in the future…